pvgorp/gscholar-importer/README.md

 # gscholar-importer
 Quick hack to pull from Google Scholar the author pages/pictures and basic citation/h-index data.

 Use case: you are organizing a scientific workshop and you have received only basic information from the last year's programme committee.
-You want to pull more inforamtion from Google Scholar to analyze efficiently the academic track record of the PC members.
+You want to pull more information from Google Scholar to analyze efficiently the academic track record of the PC members.

 ## Assumed input